Q: Where is the Faculty of Science office located?

 Q: How do I schedule an appointment with a Science Advisor?

-Q: Can I contact a Science Advisor via email?
+Q: Can I meet with a Science Advisor in person?

 Q: Which departments/subject areas are under the Faculty of Science?

 The Faculty of Science encompasses several different departments, including: